TheInvisibleFoe/DPS-Lab-reports/exp2gammaray/report/main.typ

 As we can clearly see, each pulse detected using the GM tube will be of the same magnitude, regardless of the type of radiation.
 A GM counter is only good for detecting the presence of radiation, and the rate of radiation.
 It cannot give us any information about the energy of the radiation.
 Also, as discussed above, since a GM tube will have a "dead time", at very high radiation rates, which will lead to a decreased reading being put out by the counter.

 == Mass Attenuation
 The experiment is used to find the mass attenuation coefficient of Pb for $gamma$ rays.
-We define attenuation is the gradual loss of flux intensity through a medium.
-Here quantify the attenuation of $gamma$ rays when they move through Pb plates.
+We define attenuation to be the gradual loss of flux intensity through a medium.
+Here we quantify the attenuation of $gamma$ rays when they move through Pb plates.

 The linear attenuation coefficient characterizes how easily a volume of material can be penetrated by a beam of light, sound, particles, or other energy or matter, or in this case $gamma$ rays.
 The mass attenuation coefficient is then defined as the linear attenuation coefficient normalized by the density of the medium.
-The linear attenuation coefficient, attenuation coefficient, or narrow-beam attenuation coefficient characterizes how easily a volume of material can be penetrated by a beam of light, sound, particles, or other energy or matter
 We define the linear attenuation coefficient as
 #nonum($mu = -1/Phi (d Phi)/(d z)$)
 where